NikeHop/UniversalPolicies/README.md

 `python generate_examples.py --config ./configs/generate_examples.yaml`.

 The type of examples to be generated can be specified in the config file.
+Running the command will create a .pkl file in `./data/EXAMPLES` that contains a dictionary mapping the action-space ID to a list of examples the planner can be conditioned on.
+The file follows the following naming convention `{env}_{n_examples}_{n_distractors}_{example_type}.pkl`.

 ### Train Inverse Dynamics Models